 The OHSP is provided for all personnel involved in activities applicable to the Auburn University Assurance of Compliance with the PHS Policy on Humane Care and Use of Laboratory Animals.
-Applicable in the University's Assurance of Compliance are all research, research training, experimentation, biological testing and related activities involving live, vertebrate animals wherein the activities either are supported by the PHS or are not supported by the PHS but the animals are housed in the same facility as PHS-supported animals.
-Enrollment in the OHSP applies to all workers who contact research animals for which there is increased risk of animal related injury or illness.
-An employee or student is at "increased risk" if they are exposed to live, vertebrate animals in a way that gives them an increased risk of an occupational illness, such as a zoonotic disease, physical injury, or allergy.
-At the time of enrollment, all participants will be provided a health questionnaire (History and Risk Assessment Survey).
+Applicable in the University-s Assurance of Compliance are all research, research training, experimentation, biological testing and related activities involving live, vertebrate animals wherein the activities either are supported by the PHS or are not supported by the PHS but the animals are housed in the same facility as PHS-supported animals.
+Enrollment in the OHSP applies to all workers who contact research animals.
+An employee or student is at an increased risk if they are exposed to live, vertebrate animals in a way that gives them an increased risk of an occupational illness, such as a zoonotic disease, physical injury, or allergy.
+At the time of enrollment, all participants will be provided an online health questionnaire (Animal Contact Form Review).
 Completed questionnaires will be reviewed by the occupational health physician (OHP).
-The questionnaire deals with anticipated or actual exposure to animals at work, immunization status with regard to rabies and tetanus, and any existing medical condition that creates an animal contact health risk.
-Physical examinations and counseling are based on the functional requirements of the position, the type of animal contact, and the individuals' prior medical history.
+The questionnaire deals with anticipated or actual exposure to animals at work, immunization status regarding rabies, tetanus, hepatitis, and any existing medical condition that creates an animal contact health risk.
+The Occupational Health Physician determines if physical examinations and counseling are needed based on the functional requirements of the position, the type of animal contact, and the individual's prior medical history.